-Information contained in forward-looking statements is based upon certain material assumptions applied in drawing a conclusion or making a forecast or projection, including management's perception of historical trends, current conditions and expected future developments, as well as other considerations believed to be appropriate in the circumstances including the following: the Manager and/or an affiliate of the Manager, will continue its involvement as manager of the Trust in accordance with the terms of the Management Agreement (as defined herein); the Investment Manager or an affiliate of the Investment Manager, will continue its involvement as portfolio manager of the Starlight Global Real Estate LP and Starlight Global Infrastructure LP, in accordance with the terms of the Investment Management Agreement (as defined herein); and the risks referenced above, collectively, will not have a material impact on the Trust.
-While management considers these assumptions to be reasonable based on currently available information, they may prove to be incorrect given this unprecedented period of uncertainty, including the impact of persistently high inflation, the war in Ukraine, matters related to U.S. politics and an expectation of a slowing global economy, the Trust's business and performance, including the Trust's ability to remain liquid and pay its quarterly distributions.
+Information contained in forward-looking statements is based upon certain material assumptions applied in drawing a conclusion or making a forecast or projection, including management's perception of historical trends, current conditions and expected future developments, as well as other considerations believed to be appropriate in the circumstances including the following: the Manager and/or an affiliate of the Manager will continue its involvement as manager of the Trust in accordance with the terms of the Management Agreement (as defined herein); the Investment Manager or an affiliate of the Investment Manager will continue its involvement as portfolio manager of the Starlight Global Real Estate LP and Starlight Global Infrastructure LP in accordance with the terms of the Investment Management Agreement (as defined herein); and the risks referenced above, collectively, will not have a material impact on the Trust.
+While management considers these assumptions to be reasonable based on currently available information, they may prove to be incorrect given this unprecedented period of uncertainty, including the impact of persistently high inflation, the war in Ukraine, the Israel-Hamas war in Gaza, matters related to United States (U.S.) politics and an expectation of a slowing global economy on the Trust's business and performance, including the Trust's ability to remain liquid and pay its quarterly distributions.